 The average high during summer is in the low 90s and the average winter low tends to be in the high 30s.
 As with many other California cities, Stockton and Sacramento have plenty of sunshine all year long.
 Both cities are great options for buyers seeking a warm destination without extreme temperatures.
 Although it can occasionally reach the triple digits during the middle of summer, these temperatures don’t last the entire season.

-During winter, many locals who live in Stockton and Sacramento head up to Tahoe for a weekend enjoying the slopes at world-class ski resorts.
+During winter, many locals who live in Stockton and Sacramento head up to Tahoe to enjoy the slopes at world-class ski resorts.
 When summer approaches, locals can enjoy California’s pristine beaches.
 The Bay Area’s beaches are well under a two-hour drive from both Stockton and Sacramento.
 From the mountains to the coast, these ideally located cities allow residents to enjoy all of California’s great outdoor recreation spots.

 Attractions and Activities

 Sacramento residents can enjoy top-notch art galleries, symphony performances, concerts, ballet and opera performances, and more.
 Downtown Sacramento is also full of public art.
-It is home to over 650 murals, and even holds an annual mural festival where visitors can watch the artists in action.
+It’s home to over 650 murals and even holds an annual mural festival where visitors can watch the artists in action.
 Those interested in exploring the city’s history will appreciate a visit to Old Sacramento Waterfront.
 This 28-acre National Historic Landmark district has world-renowned museums, historic attractions, and charming shops and eateries.

 While Stockton is smaller than Sacramento, it still offers an impressive lineup of attractions.
 Downtown Stockton is a great place to explore while enjoying California’s sunny weather.
 The area has museums, one of California’s oldest farmers markets, music venues, and more.
 Stockton’s Miracle Mile is also a favorite spot for shopping, dining, and exploring eclectic cafes and bistros.